Business & Leadership Studies (BSLS)

 BSLS 3390 Employment & Labor Law (3)

 Focusing upon the disputes that may arise in the workplace, students explore the state and federal laws governing employment in the U.S. Through practical exercises, students identify and apply best practices for establishing, maintaining, and terminating the employment relationship; evaluating employment claims; and adhering to ethical practices.
-This online course includes 2-4 synchronous video conferences, the scheduling of which will be confirmed during the first week of classes, with recordings available for students who are unable to attend.
 This course will not satisfy requirements toward majors in the School of Liberal Arts or the A.B.
-Freeman School of Business.
-Pre-requisites: BSLS 3330 or Director’s approval. credit hours: 3 (Previously numbered as HRDV 3920)
+Freeman School of Business. credit hours: 3 (Previously numbered as HRDV 3920)

 Prerequisite(s): BSLS 3330 or HRDV 3330.